canonical/operator/docs/howto/run-workloads-with-a-charm-kubernetes.md

 # ...
 ```

 Once the containers are initialised, the charm needs to tell Pebble how to start the workload.
 Pebble uses a series of "layers" for its configuration.
-Layers contain a description of the processes to run, along with the path and arguments to the executable, any environment variables to be specified for the running process and any relevant process ordering (more information available in the Pebble [README](https://github.com/canonical/pebble)).
+Layers contain a description of the processes to run, along with the path and arguments to the executable, any environment variables to be specified for the running process and any relevant process ordering (more information available in the [Pebble documentation](https://canonical-pebble.readthedocs-hosted.com)).

 ```{note}